Artur Konontšuk

-Artur Konontšuk (born 9 May 2000) is an Estonian professional basketball player for Bursaspor Basketbol of the Basketbol Süper Ligi (BSL) and the Champions League.
+Artur Konontšuk (born 9 May 2000) is an Estonian professional basketball player for Rostock Seawolves of the Basketball Bundesliga (BBL) and the EuroCup.
 Standing at 2.00 m (6 ft 7 in), he plays at the small forward position.
 He also represents the Estonian national basketball team internationally.

 Professional career

 On 17 August 2021, Konontšuk signed a one-year contract with his hometown team Pärnu Sadam.
 In the 2021–22 KML season, he helped his team to their first Estonian League championship.

 On 13 July 2022, Konontšuk signed a one-year deal with an option for one more season with BC Kalev.
 With Kalev, he reached FIBA Europe Cup play-offs and was the leader in efficiency during the first leg of quarter-finals.
 He was named FIBA Europe Cup MVP in March.

 On July 25, 2025, he signed with Bursaspor Basketbol of the Basketbol Süper Ligi (BSL).

+On June 18, 2026, he signed with Rostock Seawolves of the Basketball Bundesliga and the EuroCup.